yoship1639/Cryptocurrency/README.md

 This project is developed to work with Visual Studio 2017 (.net framework 4.7), please install them on your local machine.

+## Projects

+- [AddressGenerateTest](AddressGenerateTest) Generate and display a random cryptocurrency address
+- [DigitalSignatureTest](DigitalSignatureTest) Confirm the behavior of digital signature

 ## License

 This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details